 Get The Right Lead

 The right lead can go a long way when you’re trying to keep your dog under control.
-An extendable lead can be a good solution because you can let your dog run around while still maintaining control so they can’t get away from you.
+An extendable lead can be a good solution because you can let your dog run around while still maintaining control so they can’t escape you.

 However, it doesn’t inspire discipline because they’re free to run wherever they like rather than stay close to you.